nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

   for (taxa_index in seq_along(taxonomy)) {

+    # Get the row indices of the current taxonomy columns
+    # with rows matching the sting in `stringToReplace`
     indices <- grep(x = taxonomy[,taxa_index], pattern = stringToReplace)
+    # Replace the value in that row with the value in the adjacent cell concated with `suffix`
     taxonomy[indices,taxa_index] <-
       paste0(taxonomy[indices,taxa_index-1],
              rep(x = suffix, times=length(indices)))